-- 26 "Run at once to meet her and say to her, 'Is all well with you?
-Is all well with your husband?
-Is all well with the child?'
-"And she answered, "All is well." - And when she came to the mountain to the man of God, she caught hold of his feet.
-And Gehazi came to push her away.
-But the man of God said, "Leave her alone, for she is in bitter distress, and the LORD has hidden it from me and has not told me." - Then she said, "Did I ask my lord for a son?
-Did I not say, 'Do not deceive me?' " - He said to Gehazi, "Tie up your garment and take my staff in your hand and go.
-If you meet anyone, do not greet him, and if anyone greets you, do not reply.
-And lay my staff on the face of the child." - Then the mother of the child said, "As the LORD lives and as you yourself live, I will not leave you."
-So he arose and followed her. - 31 Gehazi went on ahead and laid the staff on the face of the child, but there was no sound or sign of life.
-Therefore he returned to meet him and told him, "The child has not awakened." - When Elisha came into the house, he saw the child lying dead on his bed. - So he went in and shut the door behind the two of them and prayed to the LORD. - 34 Then he went up and lay on the child, putting his mouth on his mouth, his eyes on his eyes, and his hands on his hands.
-And as he stretched himself upon him, the flesh of the child became warm. - Then he got up again and walked once back and forth in the house, and went up and stretched himself upon him.
-The child sneezed seven times, and the child opened his eyes. - Then he summoned Gehazi and said, "Call this Shunammite."
+- 26 "Please run now to meet her and say to her, 'Is it well with you?
+Is it well with your husband?
+Is it well with the child?' " And she answered, "It is well." - When she came to the man of God to the hill, she caught hold of his feet.
+And Gehazi came near to push her away; but the man of God said, "Let her alone, for her soul is troubled within her; and the LORD has hidden it from me and has not told me." - 28 Then she said, "Did I ask for a son from my lord?
+Did I not say, 'Do not deceive me'?" - 29 Then he said to Gehazi, "Gird up your loins and take my staff in your hand, and go your way; if you meet any man, do not salute him, and if anyone salutes you, do not answer him; and lay my staff on the lad's face." - The mother of the lad said, "As the LORD lives and as you yourself live, I will not leave you."
+And he arose and followed her. - Then Gehazi passed on before them and laid the staff on the lad's face, but there was no sound or response.
+So he returned to meet him and told him, "The lad has not awakened." - When Elisha came into the house, behold the lad was dead and laid on his bed. - 33 So he entered and shut the door behind them both and prayed to the LORD. - And he went up and lay on the child, and put his mouth on his mouth and his eyes on his eyes and his hands on his hands, and he stretched himself on him; and the flesh of the child became warm. - Then he returned and walked in the house once back and forth, and went up and stretched himself on him; and the lad sneezed seven times and the lad opened his eyes. - He called Gehazi and said, "Call this Shunammite."
 So he called her.
-And when she came to him, he said, "Pick up your son." - 37 She came and fell at his feet, bowing to the ground.
-Then she picked up her son and went out.
+And when she came in to him, he said, "Take up your son." - 37 Then she went in and fell at his feet and bowed herself to the ground, and she took up her son and went out.